This page of the website contains current information on public examinations held at Chiltern Hills Academy.

 Certificates that are not collected after 1 year of their issue are securely destroyed.
 They can only be replaced by direct application to the boards by the student, and will require proof of identity such as an original birth certificate and a substantial fee per certificate.

-Students will be able to collect their certificates from the autumn exams on Tuesday 4 December 2018, between 09:00 and 15:00.
+Students will be able to collect their certificates from the summer exams from Thursday 3 January 2019, between 09:00 and 15:00.
 It is advisable that students collect their certificates as soon as possible after this date.

 Information on obtaining replacement GCE and GCSE examination certificates can be found on https://www.gov.uk/replacement-exam-certificate